BenjinZA/BearBot/README.md

   'reddit_id'         -> client_id of reddit account
   'reddit_secret'     -> client_secret of reddit account
   'reddit_agent'      -> user_agent of reddit account
-  'suno_cookie'       -> Cookie from suno.com, needed for SunoAI
    ```
 This bot was coded as a learning project.
 As such, some of the code is very old and messy.